 What does it mean to be “partially” disabled?

 Partial disability occurs when a worker is allowed to return to work, but placed under restrictions.
 These restrictions can be time restrictions or workload restrictions.
 In order to be placed on partial disability, the injured worker needs to have proper documentation from their treating physician, and this documentation must be provided to the insurance company or employer.

 When partial disability results in a difference in wages, the employee can recover 66% of the difference between what their average weekly wage was and what they are earning while partially disabled.
 Calculating rates for workers’ compensation can be difficult, as there are some exceptions to the rules.

 Employers and insurance companies sometimes delay or deny payment of temporary partial disability payments.
 There are tricks to speeding up the recovery of these benefits and verifying you are properly paid.
-Attorney Jeffrey F. Putnam can help you with your Omaha workers’ compensation claim.
+Attorney Jeffrey F. Putnam can help you with your Nebraska workers’ compensation claim.
 Don’t trust the insurance company to calculate the right amount of weekly benefits for you.
-Our experience and our compassion for injured workers in Omaha make Putnam Law Offices a cut above the rest.
+Our experience and our compassion for injured workers in Nebraska make Putnam Law a cut above the rest.
 Call today to schedule a consultation to review your Nebraska workers’ compensation case.